lopcode/pellet/README.md

 An opinionated Kotlin web framework, designed to be fast, lean, stable, and ergonomic.

+Pellet handles a huge number of requests per second, has a tiny dependency graph (`kotlin-stdlib`, `kotlinx-coroutines`, and `slf4j-api`), and offers approximately one way of doing things.

 This project is still in the prototyping phase, but you're welcome to pull it down and give it a try.

-I wrote a blog post describing why I started Pellet, and what the design goals are: https://www.carrot.blog/posts/2021/11/building-pellet-introduction/
+I write about building Pellet in a series on my blog: https://www.carrot.blog/series/pellet/

-If you're interested, please star the project or [sponsor me](https://github.com/sponsors/CarrotCodes) ⭐️
+If you're interested, please star the repo, or [support my work](https://www.pellet.dev/support) ⭐️

 ## Examples